iiroki/time-series-platform/README.md

 In order to work with time series data, Time Series Platform uses the following concepts:
 - _Integration:_ Data source that produces time series data
     - Integrations should be manually configured in order to enable data ingestion!
-- _Tag:_ Measurement identifier, that are used to query the measurements.
+- _Tag:_ Main identifier for measurements, which means all measurements are connected to a tag.
+    - Tags can be seen as "signals", like a temperature signal, for example.
-- _Location_: Measurements can also be bound to location, but do not have to.
+- _Location_: Measurements can also be bound to specific locations.
-    - For example, a temperature tag can receive values from various location.
+    - For example, a temperature tag can receive values from various locations.
-    - Locations can be used to distinguish measurements (example: temperature) from the same tag and integration.
+    - Locations can be used to distinguish measurements of a specific tag (for example, temperature) inside the same integration.
 - _Measurement_: The actual time series data of Time Series Platform, which contains numerical observations at various time intervals.

 # Features